 Why do you use average income and not median?

 If you have a way to adjust demographic sizes for medians, please let us know.

 There isn't a reversible way to add/subtract data points to get median numbers.
 In a sufficiently sized sample it's safer to assume average stays similar.

 Does this Adjust for Male and Female Proportions in the Workforce?

 No, this data is only adjusting for age.
-Age is a good proxy for experience (see our previous articles), so it goes a long way to making this data more sanitized.
+Age is a good proxy for experience, so it goes a long way to sanitizing this data.